-Netflix turned a once-cancelled series into one of its most-watched shows in the world.
+Netflix has turned a once-cancelled series into one of its most-watched shows in the world.

-The platform is known for cancelling popular shows – but it’s also given struggling programmes new life.
+While the streaming platform is known for cancelling popular shows – it has also previously given struggling programmes new life.

 This includes a TV series about the passengers and crew of a commercial flight who suddenly reappear after going missing for five and a half years.